 Therapeutic yoga is a holistic approach to wellness that combines the scientific understanding of the body and mind with the creativity of adapting yoga practices to meet the unique needs of each individual.
 Through the use of pranayama, mindfulness, and asana, therapeutic yoga can help address a wide range of imbalances and health concerns, including arthritis, balance issues, joint care, breathing issues, back and shoulder problems, insomnia, and stress and anxiety.

 By integrating science and creativity, therapeutic yoga can help individuals reclaim balance in their overall well-being, addressing structural, mental, and energetic imbalances.
 Whether you are seeking to address specific health concerns or simply looking to improve your overall well-being, therapeutic yoga can offer a safe and effective way to promote physical and mental balance and resilience.
-With the ongoing COVID-19 pandemic, therapeutic yoga classes and private sessions are now being offered online via Zoom, with limited in-person sessions available with COVID-19 precautions in place.

 Definition of Yoga Therapy